mpusz/wg21-papers/src/2981R0_improving_our_safety_with_a_physical_quantities_and_units_library.md

 in every single place makes the code so cluttered with casts that it nearly renders the library unusable.

-Fortunately, the abovementioned conversion rules make the code safe by construction anyway.
+Fortunately, the above-mentioned conversion rules make the code safe by construction anyway.
 Let's analyze the following example:

 ```cpp